 Rakeback is value returned to players based on the rake or tournament fees they generate while playing.

 Not always, but they are closely related.
-Cashback is often just a different way of framing ongoing rewards value.
+Cashback is often a different way of framing ongoing rewards value.

 No. A welcome bonus is a one-time new-player offer.
 Rakeback is ongoing value linked to your play.